A Causal Framework for Aligning Image Quality Metrics and Deep Neural Network Robustness: Relationship of strong task-guided IQA and DNN performance metrics

 In Figures~\ref{fig:app-stg-convnext},~\ref{fig:app-stg-swin},~\ref{fig:app-stg-resnet}, we examine the relationship between DNN performance and the strong task-guided metrics ($Q_p, Q_h, Q_l$) described in \S\ref{sec:strong-tg-iqa}.
 Each figure pairs the task DNN under consideration with a pre-trained task model used to compute the quality metric.

-Table~\ref{tab:app-acc-iq-strong-tg} also shows the point-wise predictability results for the strong task-guided IQA case.
-This table extends Table~\ref{tab:acc-iq-strong-tg} for additional task DNNs.
+Tables~\ref{tab:app-acc-iq-strong-tg-cnn},~\ref{tab:app-acc-iq-strong-tg-eff}, and~\ref{tab:app-acc-iq-strong-tg-tx} also show the point-wise predictability results for the strong task-guided IQA case.
+These tables extend Table~\ref{tab:acc-iq-strong-tg} for additional task DNNs.
 Results here show that strong task-guided IQA metrics are highly correlated with DNN performance and that predictability remains high regardless of whether the pre-trained DNN used to compute $Q$ is the same DNN used to obtain $M$.